lokezhbabuofficial/r3.cordApp-cert-issuer/README.md

 7. When deployed check the status with corda-cli `corda-cli network status -n certification-issue` note the mapped web ports for Http RPC
 8. Install the application on the network using corda-cli `corda-cli package install -n certification-issue certification-issue.cpb`

-## Case 1:

-**_Trying to achieve a basic example_**

-- Student => Asks for Course Certification by passing the score
-- Creates a new output `CourseCertificateState` using the `CourseCertificateContract.Command.Issue`
-- Both Signs the transaction
-- `CourseCertificateState` issued to Student

 ### Testing VIA Swagger

 - Using the port noted from the network status visit `https://localhost:<port>/api/v1/swagger`